utah-cs3550-fa25/assignments/hw1.md

   all of the images should show up.
 You can download the necessary images from the [`hw1` folder](hw1/), put them in your `static/` folder, and then link to them as `/static/<name>.png`.
-Any time you see a recipe, link to the `recipe.html` page and any time you see a
+Any time you see a recipe, link to the `recipe.html` page (similarly for users, tags, and so on: each one should link to the same page).
 - Heading hierarchy.
 ChatGPT doesn't always use the right heading number; make sure all of your headings are in order, with an `<h1>` for the page title and similarly-global headings, `<h2>` for